The passage from the integral to the rational group ring in algebraic $K$-theory: A counterexample to the integral -to- conjecture

 \subsection{The group $Q_{16}$}

 We let a presentation of $Q_{16}$ be given as

 It has the following conjugacy classes:

 Since $Q_{16}$ is a $2$-group, by Remark \ref{pgroupshaveonlytorsion} the group $K_{-1} \mathbb{Z} Q_{16}$ must be torsion.
-Using the ``wedderga'' package in $GAP$, we can check the Schur indices appearing in the Wedderburn decomposition of $\mathbb{Q} Q_{16}$: \\ {\tt gap> G := QuaternionGroup(16); \\ gap> WedderburnDecompositionWithDivAlgParts( GroupRing( Rationals, G ) ); [ [ 1, Rationals ], [ 1, Rationals ], [ 1, Rationals ], [ 1, Rationals ], [ 2, Rationals ], [ 1, rec( Center := NF(8,[ 1, 7 ]), DivAlg := true, LocalIndices := [ [ infinity, 2 ] ], SchurIndex := 2 ) ] ] }
+Using the ``wedderga'' package in $GAP$, \cite{Wedderga}, we can check the Schur indices appearing in the Wedderburn decomposition of $\mathbb{Q} Q_{16}$.
+In the following, input commands are prefaced by {\tt Input>}, whereas output produced by $GAP$ is prefaced by {\tt Output>}. \\

-A few comments on how to read this output are needed.
+{\tt Input> G := QuaternionGroup(16); \\ Input> WedderburnDecompositionWithDivAlgParts( GroupRing( Rationals, G ) ); Output> [ [ 1, Rationals ], [ 1, Rationals ], [ 1, Rationals ], [ 1, Rationals ], [ 2, Rationals ], [ 1, rec( Center := NF(8,[ 1, 7 ]), DivAlg := true, LocalIndices := [ [ infinity, 2 ] ], SchurIndex := 2 ) ] ] } A few comments on how to read this output are needed.
 As described in Section \ref{lowerktheory}, the group algebra $\mathbb{Q}G$ splits as